miguel-guerrero/nanonets/README.md

 ## Introduction

-Nanonets is a simple Artificial Neuronal Network framework built from scratch (strictly over `numpy`) for personal learning purposes.
+Nanonets is a simple Artificial Neuronal Network framework built from scratch (strictly over `numpy`) in pure python for personal learning purposes.
 It is inspired by Andrej Karpathys lectures, for example:

 [The spelled-out intro to neural networks and backpropagation: building micrograd